bryanwayb/js-html/README.md

 new JsHtml([filepath [, options]]);
     /*
         options: {
-            encoding: "utf8"    // The encoding to use when working with Buffers }
+            encoding: "utf8",   // The encoding to use when working with Buffers
+            context: undefined	// An object containing additional variables to pass to the executing scripts context.
+        }
     */
 ```